elastos/Elastos/Carrier.Android.SDK/README.md

        |--ela_carrier.h
        |--ela_session.h
    |--libs
-       |--armeabi
-          |--libcarrier-native.a
        |--armeabi-v7a
-          |--libcarrier-native.a
+          |--libcrystal.so
+          |--libelacarrier.so
+          |--libelasession.so
        |--arm64-v8a
-          |--libcarrier-native.a
+          |--libcrystal.so
+          |--libelacarrier.so
+          |--libelasession.so
        |--x86
-          |--libcarrier-native.a
+          |--libcrystal.so
+          |--libelacarrier.so
+          |--libelasession.so
        |--x86-64
-          |--libcarrier-native.a
+          |--libcrystal.so
+          |--libelacarrier.so
+          |--libelasession.so
 ```

 The headers under subdirectory **"include"** are public header files exported from Carrier native.
-And **"libcarrier-native.a"** is just a static library dist to each CPU arch from Carrier native.
+And shared libraries under **libs** to each CPU arch are built from Carrier native.

 ### 3. Build Carrier SDK